 - Fill a large pot with 2" to 3" of water, then set it on the stovetop over high heat.
 Bring to a boil.

 - As soon as you finish adding the last egg to the pot, set a timer to cook for 14 minutes.
 This will give you egg yolks that are cooked through + whites that are firm.
-If you want eggs with very jammy yolks, cook for just 7-8 minutes.
+If you want eggs with very jammy centers, cook for just 7-8 minutes.
 This may take some experimenting to get your idea of a perfectly cooked egg, as there are many variables (age and size of eggs, pot size, amount of water in the pot, cooking temperature, etc.).
 See Notes below for more.

 - While the eggs are cooking, set up an ice bath: just add cold water and ice to a bowl that's large enough to hold the eggs.